 You will not receive your first legendary item until around L48-50, but a common new player question is where and when to get it.
 Legendary items are build-it-yourself weapons and class items.
 You may equip one of each type at a time, and develop six or more at once on the side.
 Features of legendary items include: leveling and gaining experience as you do, slotting relics to increase the item power, and allocating points in various “legacies” (item bonuses/special attributes).

 Legendary items released with the Moria expansion, and you’ll receive your first via quests in Eregion, near the ruins of Echad Dunann, before the Moria gates.
-Here is the link to the original Lorebook LI entry.
-As of Update 2: Echoes of the Dead in the spring of 2011, changes were made that are documented in detail in the Lotro Lorebook here.
 If you like the idea of building your own custom weapons and items, the LI system in LotRO is a game-changer worth looking forward to.
+Up to level 100, your legendary items will need to be replaced with higher level items.
+At level 100, a different system was introduced to keep your items for the rest of the game.

 This has been a basic guide to getting started in LotRO.
 If you have any questions or comments, please leave a note so we can make this guide better for future players.
 Please note that this guide is a work in progress at this time, as of the fall of 2011.
 Special thanks to Mallika for assisting with additional information.
 Happy adventuring, and we’ll see you in Middle-Earth!